 As far as you know, a lot of women love swimming but they always feel worried when they get hair extensions.
 There are a lot of reasons for this.
-For example, many types of hair extensions can become hassle when the hair gets wet.
-Besides, the chemicals in pools or the salt in the beach can damage their hair extensions.
-In this article, we will share with you some necessary maintenance to preserve the health of their hair extensions when swimming, particularly tape in hair extensions because it is one of the types of hair extensions that is prone to damage.
+For example, many types of hair extensions can become a hassle when the hair gets wet.
+Besides, the chemicals in pools or the salt in the beach can damage the extensions.
+In this article, we will share with you some necessary guidelines to preserve the health of their hair extensions when swimming, particularly tape in hair extensions because it is one of the prone-to-damage types of hair extensions.

 Tape in hair extensions is the latest trend in the market which is thin tape weft and get “taped-in” in between your own hair in “sandwich” like bonds.
 It is the most requested form of hair extensions in salons around the world.
 The application of tape in hair extensions doesn’t require tools or chemicals, even it can last up to three months and the hair is reusable.

 2. Our Guide To Swimming With Tape In Hair Extensions

 Caring For Tape In Hair Extensions Before Going Into The Water

 Condition The Ends Of The Hair

 The ends of the hair is the most vulnerable part so that you need to take care of them carefully.
 The conditioner will help minimize damage to your hair.
 To get the best result, massage your tape in hair as well as your real with a leave-in conditioner.
 It will not only help condition the hair but also keep the chemicals and salt from soaking into your hair and damaging the ends.
 Moreover, it can protect and nourish the hair while it’s in the water.